Ethical Coffee Brands (brews that are doing good!)

 Now sold in 200 shops & cafes, other beneficiaries include a Welsh animal sanctuary that undertook a huge rescue from an illegal slaughterhouse that resulted in a government raid (the pigs cost almost £5000 a month to feed).

 The range includes a Colombian blend (to support small farmers), a House Brew (to fund co-operatives) and a House Espresso (if you like your coffee strong!)
-Serve with organic oat milk for a frothy coffee treat.
+Sanctuary Coffee also offers wholesale and can help with setting up machines, grinders and barista training.

 It’s heartening to see how many coffee brands in the USA also use profits, to help animals.
 Some of note to inspire are: